The Appleton Post Crescent,

 Personal Mention

 Mr. and Mrs. J.A.
-Adams and Mr. and Mrs. Hammerly of Oshkosh visited with with relatives at Shawano at the Elmer Plopper and Wm.
+Adams and Mr. and Mrs. Hammerly of Oshkosh visited with relatives at Shawano at the Elmer Plopper and Wm.
 Wege homes on Saturday and Sunday.
 They were accompanied back to Oshkosh by Myrene Plopper.

 John Fischer of Bonduel submitted to an emergency operation at the office of Dr. Walch in this city last week Friday.
 Mr. Fischer suffered an attack from appendicitis in the morning while milking and started later in the morning for this city with his family for medical attention.